cdktf/cdktf-provider-ionoscloud/docs/server.python.md

 - *Type:* typing.List[str]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.0/docs/resources/server#firewallrule_ids Server#firewallrule_ids}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.1/docs/resources/server#firewallrule_ids Server#firewallrule_ids}.

+---

+##### `hostname`<sup>Optional</sup> <a name="hostname" id="@cdktf/provider-ionoscloud.server.Server.Initializer.parameter.hostname"></a>

+- *Type:* str

+The hostname of the resource.

+Allowed characters are a-z, 0-9 and - (minus).
+Hostname should not start with minus and should not be longer than 63 characters.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.6.1/docs/resources/server#hostname Server#hostname}

 ---